 I’m so excited about this Salsa Macha Bowl!
 It’s versatile – easily made with chicken or tofu for mixed households and can be adapted for small or large groups.
 Last week while visiting the little town of San Pancho (in Mexico) I stumbled upon something amazing at the local farmers market- something I’ve never ever had before… Salsa Macha!

-Salsa Macha, hails from Veracruz, and is an oil and vinegar-based, dried chili paste, made with nuts and sesame seeds.
-Flavorful, yet not overly spicy – it can be used in so many different ways – as a marinade, a flavorful sauce, a flavor booster for soups or eggs or roasted veggies or a condiment for tacos and grilled meats.
+Salsa Macha is a dried chili paste, made with nuts or seeds and sesame seeds.
+Flavorful, yet not overly spicy – it can be used in so many different ways – as a marinade for meats and tofu, a flavorful sauce, a flavor booster for soups, eggs or roasted veggies or a condiment for tacos and grilled meats.
 Best of all it’s very quick and easy to make and the mild dried chilies, called Guajillo Peppers, can be found in mainstream grocery stores.
 Yay!

 While in Mexico, I got a year older.
 It was on the same day as the women’s march that happened around the country.
 Even in this tiny town, women gathered together and walked through the streets, smiling, proud, together.
 I was moved.
 I felt the powerful loving energy that flows when women unite.
-Throughout history, this has always been squashed by religion, men or culture.
+Throughout history, this has almost always been squashed by religion, men or culture.
 How threatening this must feel.
 But, this loving energy is what is needed to unite and heal the whole world.
-Look at cultures where women have very little power (like the Middle East) look at the chaos, the unbalance, the suffering.
-It has always been my belief that if women had any measure of power – forgiveness, reconciliation and peace would inevitably come.
-Men are the protectors.
-We are the connectors.
-Our hearts have less walls, or perhaps we see the walls more clearly that prevent us from loving.
-It is the fearful mind that drives us to build walls, to keep us safe, yet separate.
-But it is the loving open heart that tears down walls and connects us.
+Look at cultures where women have very little power (like the Middle East) look at the chaos, the unbalance, the discord, the suffering.
+It has always been my belief that if women had a balanced measure of power – forgiveness, reconciliation and peace would inevitably follow.

 In this simple sheet-pan recipe, chicken or tofu (or both) are baked along side yams, bell peppers and onions.
 Make enough to feed your whole whole family on make one serving, up to you!
 While it’s baking, whip up the flavorful Salsa Macha.
 Serve on its own, or for heartier appetites, over brown rice, cauliflower rice, seasoned black beans, or greens with avocado, lime, and cilantro.
 Spoon a little Salsa Macha overtop and sprinkle with sesame seeds.
 A delicious, adaptable, healthy bowl that even your kids will like.
 (Remember this is not overly spicy!)